kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 ---

-## To know more about the preprocessing and feature extraction methods used, you can scroll down to the _'Why This Pipeline Matters'_ section.
+## To know more about the preprocessing and feature extraction methods used, you can scroll down to the _'EEG Signal Processing Fundamentals'_ section.